|

 Radial sailor on the TSA Circuit in only his second year competing

+in the class.
+Sunday Junior Open Sailing.
 With the advent of cooler weather organized Sunday Open Sailing

 will be begin again next March.
 However, weather permitting, we